Welcome to Colinton Arts, Edinburgh's well-known

 3. Mount Cutting

 A precision semi-automatic mount cutter ensures consistent and accurate single and multiple apertures are created in a simple and effective manner.
-Double mounts and V grooved decor around the mount is done with ease from the basic foundations set up for the mount on our equipment.
+Double mounts and V-grooved decor around the mount is done with ease from the basic foundations set up for the mount on our equipment.

 4. Dry Mounting

-Many forms of artwork look their best if dry mounted onto a rigid supporting medium.
-Especially photographs, posters and work which may be creased or cockled.
+Many forms of artwork look their best if dry mounted onto a rigid supporting medium, especially photographs, posters and work which may be creased or cockled.
 For this purpose, we use a heat activated vacuum bonding press.
-Although it is possible to reverse dry mounting, archival or original works should not be dry mounted without considering the long term implications for the artwork.
+Although it is possible to reverse dry mounting, archival or original works should not be dry mounted without considering the long-term implications for the artwork.

-Our attention to detail in assembly methods and appearance of your artwork is of the utmost importance to us.
-Therefore, if we are in any doubt over your selection of frame or mount while your artwork is in our process we will call you to review the situation.
+Our attention to detail in assembly methods and the appearance of your artwork is of the utmost importance to us.
+Therefore, if we are in any doubt over your selection of frame or mount while your artwork is in our process, we will call you to review the situation.
 Further, we encourage the use of conservation level framing.
 In this way, we ensure your picture is correctly assembled and offered the best level of protection.

 As this affects the cost and, more importantly, the level of protection and conservation for the artwork, a brief description of each is given below for your guidance.

-Minimum- Framing to a minimum quality and budget and is only suitable for low value items.
+Minimum- Framing to a minimum quality and budget and is only suitable for low-value items.
 We do not recommend framing at this level.